-So far for your art being seen.
+So far for your artwork being seen.

-The perks of using email software are:
+The perks of using an email service is:

 When building your email list, you want to target the right audience so you can focus on conversations with interested fans, valuable connections and potential prospects.

 For an artist or art business, your email list audiences could be: